How to add an Exchange Online license to a mailbox in Exchange hybrid? You have…

 Add domain to Office 365

-Before we can add a domain to Office 365, we need to log in to the Microsoft 365 admin center.
+Before we can add a domain to Office 365, we need to sign in to Microsoft 365 admin center.

 In a new Office 365 tenant, not all items are visible in the navigation pane unless we click on Show all.